Tung40194/Matlab/README.md

-A water-fall Counter (from 1 tp 99) simulation with matlab.
+A water-fall Counter simulation with matlab.
 Matlab version 2018 and above